dart-lang/language/working/augmentation-libraries/feature-specification.md

 In all relevant cases, if the augmented member is an instance member, it is invoked with the same value for `this`.

+Assume that the identifier `augmented` occurs in a scope which is not an augmenting declaration.
+In this case, the treatment of this identifier follows all the normal rules.

+*For example, `augmented` could be an unknown identifier, or it could be the name of a function declaration in scope, and the static analysis and dynamic semantics follows all the normal rules for such situations.
+We could say that `augmented` is a contextual keyword because it gets a special treatment when it occurs inside an augmenting declaration, but only there.*

 ### Augmenting types